frontity/docs/docs/isomorphic-react.md

 ### Frontity Lifecycle Initialization Actions

-With Frontity you can define some actions ([Frontity Lifecycle Initialization Actions](https://docs.frontity.org/learning-frontity/actions#frontity-lifecycle-initialization-actions)) that will be executed at specific moments of this initialization process:
+With Frontity you can define some actions ([Frontity Lifecycle Initialization Actions](https://docs.frontity.org/learning-frontity/actions#frontity-lifecycle-initialization-actions)) that will be executed at specific moments of this initialization process.

+On the Server Side:
 1. Execution of the `init` action
 1. Execution of the `beforeSSR` action
 1. Server generates the HTML of the requested page
+1. Execution of the `afterSSR` action
 1. Server sends the HTML to the client

-1. Execution of the `afterSSR` action
+On the Client Side:
 1. Execution of the `init` action (again)
 1. Execution of the `beforeCSR` action
 1. Client hydrates the React app in top of the HTML rendered